jacobobryant/biff/slate/source/index.html.md

 those non-Clojure files will also get updated.
 You shouldn't change any of those files by hand, because your changes will get overwritten.

-`biff.core/start-spa` takes a system map and passes it through a number of component functions.
+`biff.core/start-system` takes a system map and passes it through a number of component functions.
 It's kind of like passing a Ring request through middleware functions.
 The system map includes all the configuration values, using flat, namespaced keys.
 It also includes any resources or values that components choose to pass on.

-Biff's components do the following:
+Biff's default components do the following:

 - Read `config/main.edn`.
 - Start an nrepl server.